eladtchetchik/iOS-Theming/README.md

 If you want to add a themed view through code you can set its custom style property with the name of the style you want applied to it in code and the style will be applied.

+` textLabel.customStyle = @"labelStyleOne" `

 ### The Basics ###

 An app will have a ELDTheme object that is set on the ELDThemeDecorator.
 An ELDTheme is composed of ELDStyles, and an ELDStyle is composed of ELDStyleProperties.
-It is also possible to compose a ELDStyle with ELDSyles.
+It is also possible to compose an ELDStyle with ELDSyles.
 At runtime a themed view will ask the ELDThemeDecorator to apply the specific style it has stored in its customStyle property, to itself.

 ### Future Changes